-Descriptive statistics for ECG parameters (heart rate and QTcF interval), changes from baseline and the percentage of abnormal values will be summarized by visit and treatment group.
+Descriptive statistics for ECG parameters (heart rate and QTcF interval) and changes from baseline will be summarized by visit and dose level.

-ECG will be listed by treatment group, subject and visit.
+Subject data listings of each parameter will be provided.
 Abnormal values will be flagged and identified as those outside (above or below) the normal range.
 Reference (normal) ranges for ECG parameters are defined as following:

-Heart rate: 60-100 bpm QTcF interval: ≤450 msec
+Heart rate: 60-100 bpmQTcF interval: ≤450 msec